 Virtual Private Networking

 As many of SynergyNet’s networking features (including the network flick gesture) are dependent on the devices being on the same local network, when moving to working with different locations and networks there are a number of technical issues to identify and overcome, especially working in educational environments.
 It became apparent that the most effective approach would be to emulate a LAN across a wider network (i.e. the internet).
-This solution was decided upon as supporting direct communication across the internet would have required several of the framework’s key networking features to be completely re-engineered, which was not feasible in the time-frame of the study,.
+This solution was decided upon as supporting direct communication across the internet would have required several of the framework’s key networking features to be completely re-engineered, which was not feasible in the time-frame of the study.

 The most effective way to emulate a LAN in this type of environment was to utilise a virtual private network (VPN), allowing many of the features of a local network that SynergyNet relies on (such as shared folders), whilst still communicating across the wider internet.
 Though various VPN solutions are available – both free and paid-for services -- Zero-Tier was selected to provide network virtualisation services.
 This low-cost VPN solution was able to support the necessary networking features over the internet.
 As only two table-top machines were required to be connected to the same network in the trial (i.e. one touchscreen table-top interface for each site), it was not necessary to use a more feature-rich VPN.
 The tablets used in the trial for the Skype did not need to be on the same network as the table-top interfaces and could function over the internet.
 Given the sensitivity of the settings and the participants security of the connection was a major consideration.
-Although Zero-Tier may not be as provably secure as other VPN options (for example, that guarantee anonymity with no logging), the trial did not involve any private data being transmitted between the two sites so this was discounted for the trial.
+Although Zero-Tier may not be as provably secure as other VPN options (for example, those that guarantee anonymity with no logging), the trial did not involve any private data being transmitted between the two sites so this was discounted for the trial.

 3.2.3 School Security

-An unexpected problem was, encountered with the use of Zero-Tier on the school networks.
+An unexpected problem was encountered with the use of Zero-Tier on the school networks.
 It was originally intended that all devices used in the trial could be connected to the internet via the schools' own network infrastructure as both the tablets and table-top interfaces are capable of using wireless connections.
 However, during preparation for the trial it was discovered that the firewalls at both of the schools were explicitly blocking outbound VPN traffic relating to Zero-Tier.
 The use of the Zero-Tier VPN had previously been tested in environments with strict firewall policies (e.g. university networks) and had operated as expected; however, it appears that the school firewalls were locked down much more than anticipated, with extremely limited outbound connections allowed through the firewall.

 While this has been a known issue in the past, especially due to e-safety concerns and wider protection issues in a school environment, there has been a concerted effort for local education authorities not to indiscriminately “block and lock” networks without justification, especially in Wales (Welsh Government, 2015).
 This meant that SynergyNet could not operate when connected to the Zero-Tier VPN through the schools’ networks.
 Whilst adding exceptions to the firewalls would have allowed the VPN connections to function correctly, this was not feasible due to administrative issues with approval via the school and local education authority; therefore, an alternative method of connecting to the internet was required.